TheRealKaup/KTech/readme.md

 - **[quickstart.md](documentation/quickstart.md)** - quick start guide if you want to experiment with KTech right away.
 - **[reference.md](documentation/reference.md)** - (will exist in the future) direct and concise information about each element of the library.
-- **[tutorials.md](documentation/tutorials.md)** - (will exist in the future) tutorials about getting KTech, using its different elements, creating a game with it and compiling.
 - **[faq.md](documentation/faq.md)** - (will exist in the future) answers for frequently asked questions.
 - **[examples.md](documentation/examples.md)** - (will exist in the future) analyses and explanations of the examples included in the "examples" directory in this repository.
 - **[COPYING](COPYING)** - the license which covers KTech (GPLv3-or-later).